RedOgreJelly/redogrejelly.github.io/_posts/2025-01-23-characters.md

 # Character Sheets
-For each type of creature, there is a sheet with numbered boxes for focus and gear slots that serves as a character sheet.
+For each type of people, there is a sheet with numbered boxes for focus and gear slots that serves as a character sheet.
 The description of that creature also lists their focus die and gear die, their breakdown of body, grip, and pack slots, and any special features the people might have.
 By default, the player's characters are all humans.
 After the player’s characters spend significant time with other peoples, like elves or goblins, the judge might allow players to make new characters of those creatures.
 Their sheets, slots, dice, and other details can be found in the appendix.
 The rest of these rules assume that characters are humans

 For Humans, the focus die is a d10, the gear die is d12, and the focus and gear slots are arranged as in the following sheet: